2020 Video Music Awards Marketing Campaign

 More Keyart

-Most of these campaigns included photo shoots that I planned, led, and directed, with a few exceptions in which I was brought in midstream.
+In 2023, a company-wide restructuring into cross-functional “Pods” shifted my role to Comedy Central, narrowing my focus primarily to key art while occasionally supporting other brands.
+During this period, I led the development of multiple campaigns—most involving photo shoots I planned, directed, and executed, with a few big ones inherited midstream.
 I would typically kick off a key art vendor with a handful of ideas to start and a brief targeting a few more.
-For the animation work, I would direct a sketch artist through the pitch phase and partner directly with animation studios for final execution.
-All had ad buys of varying scales that I led through execution.
+For animated content, I directed sketch artists through the pitch phase and partnered directly with animation studios for the final execution.
+All campaigns supported paid media at varying scales, which I shepherded through delivery.

 Company: Paramount Brand Creative